Region & Language Selector

 Team Bahrain Victorious- Sonny Colbrelli wins Paris-Roubaix on the Reacto

-The Paris Roubaix is one of the most talked about races on the World Tour; it’s every road rider's dream to cross the finish line at the Vélodrome André-Pétrieux chose our Reacto to leave his opponents behind following a decisive sprint in the velodrome, achieving one of the most prestigious wins of his career.
+The Paris Roubaix is one of the most talked about races on the World Tour; it’s every road rider's dream to cross the finish line at the Vélodrome.
+André-Pétrieux chose our Reacto to leave his opponents behind following a decisive sprint in the velodrome, resulting in one of the most prestigious wins of his career.